 You can apply for up to $70 per student for up to 20 students within your organization to support conference registration and/or travel costs.

 8) How do I apply for a TIN/EIN #? (you need this for fundraising)

 To apply for a TIN/EIN: The direct address to the PDF of the application is http://www.irs.gov/pub/irs-pdf/fss4.pdf It says employer ID number app, but there is a spot on the app to indicate “Non Profit”.

 For information and step-by-step instructions on registering your RSO on the new online system, click here.
 If you are having trouble with any of the online registration components, please contact Student Activities office (CSU 173) 507-389-6076 and ask for Ashley Strom, the Assistant Director for RSO's.

 Groups planning events at establishments that supply alcohol must apply for permission to do so, even if the group does not plan to serve alcohol as part of the event.
-These forms must be approved by administration before the event happens, and thus must be submitted to Laurie Woodward, Director of the Student Union and Activities far in advance of the desired event.
+These forms must be approved by administration before the event happens, and thus must be submitted to Mark Constantine, Director of the Student Union and Activities far in advance of the desired event.

-Please contact the Student Activities office (CSU 173) in addition to Event and Meeting Services if your event has any of the following components: if you are planning an event expecting a large number of people, special parking arrangements, have off-campus vendors, present potential risks, may need security, draw media attention, or you are planning on allowing underage people to come, please see us for assistance.
+Please contact the Student Activities office (CSU 173) in addition to Scheduling and Conferencing Services if your event has any of the following components: if you are planning an event expecting a large number of people, special parking arrangements, have off-campus vendors, present potential risks, may need security, draw media attention, or you are planning on allowing underage people to come, please see us for assistance.
 We would like to help make your event successful and safe.
-See Ashley Strom for assistance in planning.
+See Ashley Strom or Jessica Lee for assistance in planning.

 Once your graphic has been approved, bring your flyers to the Centennial Student Union main office (CSU 220) front desk to be stamped before posting them.